restraint - an instance of restraining or of being restrained

 whisker - each of a set of projecting hairs or bristles growing on the upper lip or about the mouth of certain animals + bristle - a short, stiff, pointed or prickly hair or similar appendage on some animals.

-tusk - a long pointed tooth + toothpick + walruses are noted for their bristly whiskers and their large tusks.
+tusk - a long pointed tooth + toothpick

-compile - to collect and put together (materials), so as to form a treatise; to collect into a volume
+compile - to collect and put together (materials), so as to form a treatise; to collect into a volume.

-guineas + Guinness + wild goose - a nickname for the Irish Jacobites who went over to the Continent on the abdication of James II and later; flighty or foolish person.
+wild goose - a nickname for the Irish Jacobites who went over to the Continent on the abdication of James II and later; flighty or foolish person.

-abusive - employing or containing bad language or insult; scurrilous, reproachful
+abusive - employing or containing bad language or insult; scurrilous, reproachful.

 rejoicement - joy, exultation, rejoicing

-foinne (fwini) (gael) - to knead, bake; to dress; make tidy + fionn (fin) (gael) - fair + fine ladies (Dublin Pronunciation) + Stanford: Complete Collection of Irish Music as Noted by George Petrie no. 566: 'The rejoicement of the Fian Ladies - an Ossianic air'.
+ladies + Stanford: Complete Collection of Irish Music as Noted by George Petrie no. 566: 'The rejoicement of the Fian Ladies - an Ossianic air'.

 brewster - brewer + Noah Webster